Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 Close your eyes and listen to the wind and the sounds in the park, smell the air, feel the breeze in your hair.
 Imagine how it might feel to be a bird soaring in the sky.

-If you look carefully at the two sculptures you might discern a plastic bag depicted on the larger rock.
+If you look carefully at the two sculptures you might discern a plastic bag depicted on the smaller of the two rocks.
 This is a reminder that what we throw away sometimes gets carried by the wind and can do harm to animals or birds who might eat it or get trapped by our rubbish.

 From here, the trail curls past the wind sculpture before turning east and skirting the wetland and creek bed to meet up again with Catholic Cemetery Road.